isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 Further, the large container means that this bed bug killer is budget-friendly.
-View the full�Harris Bed Bug Killer review
+View the fullHarris Bed Bug Killer review
 .
-You can spray on your�mattresses, clothes, and furniture.
+You can spray on yourmattresses, clothes, and furniture.
 The Good:
 - Both contact and residue killing
 - Natural ingredients that are safe for kids and pets
 - Suitable to apply on the mattress, furniture, and clothes
-- Leaves an excellent�cedar scent
+- Leaves an excellentcedar scent
 - EPA certified
 The Bad:
 - None